-- Unless otherwise indicated, admission notification must be received within 24 hours after actual weekday admission (or by 5 p.m. local time on the next business day if 24-hour notification would require notification on a weekend or federal holiday).
+- Unless otherwise indicated, admission notification must be received within 24 hours after actual weekday admission (or by 5 p.m.
+ET on the next business day if 24-hour notification would require notification on a weekend or federal holiday).

 - Receipt of an admission notification does not guarantee or authorize payment.
-Payment of covered services is contingent upon coverage within an individual member’s benefit plan, the facility being eligible for payment, any claim processing requirements, and the facility’s participation agreement with us.
+Payment of covered services is contingent upon coverage within an individual member’s benefit plan, the facility being eligible for payment, any claim processing requirements, and the facility’s Agreement with us.